 Marketers need to communicate in a way that helps us achieve marketing goals.
 If we strategically bend — or even break — a grammar rule along the way, no harm is done.
 But if we break a grammar rule accidentally, the harm can be devastating.

-*Note to sticklers: I realize I’m stretching the definition of “grammar” to be a catch-all for the rules and regulations of language.
+*Note to sticklers: The definition of “grammar” is stretched here to be a catch-all for the rules and regulations of language.